Luciaffa/audible_data_cleaning/README.md

    OR stars IS NULL OR stars = ''
    OR price IS NULL OR price = '';
  ```
-*Query returned 338 rows that had a NULL value in the 'price' column, I will not be deleting these rows since the NULL values can be handled during the analysis process.*
+*Output: Query returned 338 rows that had a NULL value in the 'price' column, I will not be deleting these rows since the NULL values can be handled during the analysis process.*

 ### Remove the unnecessary "Writtenby:" from the 'Author' column.
 ```sql